Decatur Ladder Falls Lawyer

 While most ladder accidents happen at home, they can also happen in the workplace.
 Employees in construction, retail, manufacturing, and other industries use ladders on a regular basis.
 A person does not need to be up very high to suffer extensive injuries.
 In fact, most fatalities occur when a person falls from below 10 feet.
 In the construction industry, falls from ladders are a leading cause of death.

 If you or a loved one has been injured from a ladder fall, know that you have legal options.
-The Decatur personal injury lawyers at Shiver Hamilton Campbell can help you move on after an injury from a ladder accident.
+The Decatur ladder falls lawyers at Shiver Hamilton Campbell can help you move on after an injury from a ladder accident.

 Causes of Ladder Falls